 Beagles can make great apartment dogs since most landlords only allow small to medium sized dogs in their complex.– Arthur T. (Beagle Owner)

-Even Temperaments for Apartment Living
+Even Temperament for Apartment Living

 When a dog is stuck in a small enclosure, a lot of things can go wrong while you’re away.
 The more they are able to cope with unpredictable situations, the better they are able to handle things at home, in an apartment unit.

-Beagles are Adaptable Dogs
+Beagles are Highly Adaptable Dogs